charvi02/AI_Heart-Disease-Prediction/README.md

    - The final model achieved reliable predictive accuracy, offering insights into the key risk factors contributing to heart disease.
    - It provides an interpretable and actionable result for clinical use.

 This project highlights the practical application of AI in healthcare, contributing to early detection and prevention strategies.
-Let me know if you'd like further details on specific sections like data preprocessing or model evaluation!